tiian/tiian.github.io/lixa/performances/performances.md

 - CPU: 62%
 - Disk operations/sec: 760/s

+*Journal* state engine uses much more (user) CPU, but it optimizes the usage of the disk.

 ### High Workload (normal RMs), RPO=0

 The second series of charts is related to the behavior in presence of a high workload and RPO=0:
 - *t1* is in range 500-1500 microseconds
-- *t2* is in range 5-15 milliseconds, this can be associated to the behavior of *normal* Resource Managers: both RMs takes 2.5-7.5ms, on average, to perform they operation (inserting data, deleting a message, and so on...).
+- *t2* is in range 5-15 milliseconds, this can be associated to the behavior of *good performance* Resource Managers: both RMs takes 2.5-7.5ms, on average, to perform they operations (inserting data, deleting a message, and so on...).
 Log parameters of LIXA state engine have been multiplied by 10 to accomplish the larger workload:
 - lixad/log_size: 5242880
 - lixad/max_buffer_log_size: 1310720

-The above parameters are irrelevant for *traditional* state server because it does not use log files.
+Log parameters are irrelevant for *traditional* state server because it does not use log files.

 ![Comparison of API Response Time](chart_002a.png)

 All the points in the above chart are related to the 95th percentile values; series prefixed with "T" are related to the *traditional* state engine, series prefixed with "J" are related to the *journal* state engine.
 From this chart, the *journal* state engine appears to scale much better when the number of concurrent threads increases.
-After 50 concurrent client threads, both the configurations start to slow down, but *journal* state engine performs much better in terms of accepting a new client (tx_open).
+After 50 concurrent client threads, both the configurations start to slow down, but *journal* state engine performs much better in terms of accepting new clients (tx_open).

 ![Total Latency and Transactions per Second](chart_002b.png)

-In the above chart are represented the 95th percentile values of the total latency introduced by LIXA in the transactions as the sum of open+begin+commit+close and the number of transaction per seconds that have been executed; series prefixed with "T" are related to the *traditional* state engine, series prefixed with "J" are related to the *journal* state engine.
+In the above chart are represented the 95th percentile values of the total latency introduced by LIXA in the transactions as the sum of open+begin+commit+close and the number of transactions per second that have been executed; series prefixed with "T" are related to the *traditional* state engine, series prefixed with "J" are related to the *journal* state engine.
 The figures clearly show that *traditional* state engine saturate much before than *journal* state engine.

 ![Total Latency - Best to Worst Case](chart_002c.png)

 With the exception of the outliers, the above chart represents the characteristic latency introduced by LIXA:
-- 25th% percentile can be considered the best performance, the lowest latency
+- 25th% percentile can be considered an approximation of the best performance, the lowest latency
 - 50th% percentile is the maximum latency of the best 50% transactions
 - 75th% percentile is the maximum latency of the best 75% transactions
 - 95th% percentile can be considered an approximation of the worst performance, the highest latency.